Sytchie/cqca/README.md

 By then iterating over time steps, the configuration of the lattice changes.
 The patterns in the change are discussed in this notebook.

-Even though the dimensionality of the lattice does not matter in the context of CQCAs, it is easiest to consider only 1-dimensional lattices, i.e., spin chains.
+Even though the dimensionality of the lattice is arbitrary, it is easiest to study 1-dimensional lattices, i.e., spin chains.
-Therefore the notebook only uses such spin chains.
+Therefore the notebook only considers such spin chains.

 ## **Environment Preparation**
 Technical necessities for the notebook to work properly.